 Identity theft affects millions of Americans every year.
-In parts of the United States, thieves posing as court employees have targeted members of the public over the phone.
-Often, the caller demands personal information.
-If you receive a call from someone claiming to be a court employee, do not provide any personal financial information over the phone.
+In parts of the United States, thieves posing as court employees have contacted potential victims over the phone.
+Often, the caller demands a payment or financial information.
+If you receive a call from someone claiming to be a court employee, do not provide any financial information over the phone.
 If you are selected for jury service, we will never ask for personal financial information over the phone.

 The courts have prepared a short video to protect against this type of identity theft.
 Click here to watch

 First, a master jury wheel is created by randomly selecting names from a list of people who voted in the Western District of Wisconsin in the most recent presidential election.
 Periodically, names are randomly drawn from the master jury wheel to receive juror qualification questionnaires and summonses to report for grand or petit jury service.
 These questionnaires determine whether an individual is legally qualified to serve.
 Qualified individuals are expected to report for service pursuant to the court's instructions.

 All selections are carried out through an electronic data processing system for randomized selection.
 This process ensures that the odds of any one person being selected for jury service are substantially equal.

 A petit jury is a trial jury, composed of 6 to 12 members, that hears a civil or criminal case and renders a verdict after hearing the evidence offered by the parties.